briocodes/briocodes/README.md

 ### Yeah, it's Bright.

-* An enthusiastic Software Engineer, specialized in **Android Development** with a passion for building scalable Mobile Apps.
+* An enthusiastic Software Engineer, specialized in **Android Development**, with a passion for building scalable Mobile Apps.

 * **Mostly work with:** Java • Android • Kotlin • Firebase.
 * Passionate about Open Source and community contributions.